 Quality lighting systems are designed so the rest of the light set remains illuminated even if one bulb burns out.
 If you do run into issues, the light repair page is the best next step.

-Pre-lit trees offer convenience, cleaner setup, and more balanced light placement.
+Pre-lit artificial Christmas trees are usually better for convenience, faster setup, and evenly spaced lighting.
+Separate lights are better if you want full control over bulb style, spacing, color, or future changes.
 If you prefer decorating completely from scratch, the unlit collection may be a better fit.

-Treetime offers free FedEx Home Delivery on qualifying orders of $100 or more.
-For the full policy and current details, visit Shipping Information.
+Treetime offers free FedEx Home Delivery on qualifying orders of $100 or more in the continental United States.
+For the full policy, exclusions, and current details, visit Shipping Information.

-Typical FedEx Ground transit time is about 2–5 business days depending on destination.
-Actual timing varies by how far the shipment needs to travel.
+Typical FedEx Ground transit time is about 2–5 business days after shipment, depending on the destination.
+Actual delivery time can vary by location, order timing, carrier conditions, and seasonal volume.

 Once your order ships, a tracking number is emailed to you.
 If you need more help, use Contact Us.